A Chichester Natural History Society volunteer project to monitor bats in the Chichester area,

 More details in the Bat monitor set up instructions

 We plan to place the bat detector overnight at as many suitable locations as possible in Chichester and surrounding area (within an approx 10 km radius of Chichester).
 This will give an insight into the species present in the area and their distribution.
-We will show the results on a map on this page once enough sightings have been confirmed.

 More details of the project see Chichester Natural Hisory Society website